 Celebrating 125 years of bacon and other meat production, the Danish Crown folks sailed all the way from Denmark to London on the beautiful old Danish schooner Maja.

+Wondering how to spend a rainy day in London?
 In a city where rain is a pretty common theme, it can sometimes be difficult to find things to do other than sitting at your hostel or hotel.
 Something I found quite interesting was walking around Harrods, an upscale department store in the Kensington area of London.
 Aside from the Egyptian-themed designs, Harrod’s also has an amazing food and wine section.
 Specifically, be sure to explore the chocolate, confectionary, and sweets area.
 The decadent display of chocolates, truffles, macaroons, and other delicacies will leave your mouth watering and your wallet a bit lighter.
 Here are some ideas to help you prepare for sugar overload!

 Some of my favorites: the macaroons.